 - Scientists hopeful warmer weather can slow spread of coronavirus

-The FT is mapping the virus and its economic impact as it spreads.
+The FT is mapping the virus as it spreads.
 Check back for our up-to-date figures.

 Case numbers have now passed 100 in 35 European countries.
 The region now accounts for 75% of new daily cases.

 Coronavirus has now spread to all 50 states in the US.
 More than 236,000 cases have been confirmed in the country.

 The data for this map comes from a dashboard maintained by the Johns Hopkins University Center for Systems Science Engineering, which has combined data from the World Health Organization, the US Centers for Disease Control and Prevention, the European Centre for Disease Prevention and Control, the Chinese Centers for Disease Control and Prevention.
 It also incorporates data from the Chinese medical community website DXY, which aggregates live situation reports from the Chinese National Health Commission and local CCDC.
 Additional data are also supplied by Worldometers.

 Help us improve these charts: Please email email@example.com with feedback, requests or tips for sources of subnational data.
 All of these are invaluable, and we continue to incorporate your suggestions and data every day.
 We will respond to as many people as possible.